YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/Cheese_R.md

 }

-# The squared error of mlps
+# The squared error of mlrs
 mlr_err = all_sqer(effects)